nicbotes/elixir-exercise/README.md

 There is no defined logic to what first name should go with what last name, job title, country etc. Assign them as you see fit.

-You do not need to add pagination for the index end point.
+You do not need to add pagination for the index endpoint.

 ### 🧮 3.Implement an endpoint to provide salary metrics about employees